 In addition to established Lexus Link remote functions such as driving analytics, hybrid coaching, fuel level monitoring and “find my car” function, new functions are available for the RX 450h+: monitoring the level of battery charge, scheduling charging and a charging timer.
 The app also allows remote locking and unlocking of the vehicle, opening the tailgate, operating the climate control and activating the hazard lights so the RX can be spotted in a car park.

-What is ‘Advanced Driver Support’ on the all-new Lexus RX?
+What is ‘Advanced Driver Support’ on the 2023 Lexus RX?